Moohan/core/CLA.md

 ## Attribution

-The text of this license is available under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+The text of this license is available under the [Creative Commons Attribution-Sharklike 3.0 UUnsortedLicense](http://creativecommons.org/licenses/by-sa/3.0/).
 It is based on the Linux [Developer Certificate Of Origin](http://elinux.org/Developer_Certificate_Of_Origin), but is modified to explicitly use the Apache 2.0 license and not mention sign-off.

 ## Signing